ChickenProp/sysfuck/README.markdown

 will return a pointer to a null-terminated string containing your home directory.
 Due to implementation details, you can only pass a string of up to 25**4** characters in length; if you try to pass a string of length 255, the final byte will be truncated.

 * `stdout(int fd)` - set the file descriptor that output from the program gets sent to.
 The default is 1.
+Like `memwrite`, nothing is returned.

 ## Examples